Develop5/PlaywrightAmazon/README.md

     run_tests.sh        (And provide permission: chmod +x ./run_tests.sh) for Linux, Mac run_tests.bat       For Windows

-And now tests can be executed through this command:
+And now cucumber tests can be executed through this command:
     ./run_tests.sh dev
             or
     ./run_tests.bat dev
 Depending whether you are in Linux or Windows.
-(Both work for me)
+(Both work for me) When the test is run from here, the dynamite or any other emojies are seen.

 Must be executed from those scripts because only there the COMMON_CONFIG_FILE varible is set